t-momozaki/RBORM/README.md

 This repository provides the R code implementing the robust bayesian inference for the ordinal response model via the divergence approach, as proposed by the following paper.

 Momozaki, T. and Nakagawa, T. (2023).
-Bayesian ordinal response model for robustness against outliers via divergence approach.
+Bayesian ordinal response model for robustness against outliers via divergence approach. (in preparation)

 The repository includes the following files.
 - robustORM_WLB.R: The script implementing the proposed bayesian inference methods for the ordinal response model with the density-power and $\gamma$-divergences using the weighted likelihood bootstrap (Newton and Raftery, 1994, JRSSB)